 And you know?
-I’m quite the avid bee fan.
+I’m quite an avid bee fan.
 Impossible some say?
-I’m quite certain that even without large wings and with a large, fat body bees fly.
+I’m quite certain that even without large wings and with a large, fat body bee fly.
 Fly my bees!
 Fly!

 Also, take a moment to look through 6 Tips for Winterizing a Beehive and download and print out FREE and helpful printables to help you in your bee journey, including a printout of the steps for making a candy board and moisture quilt.